 Arianne is licensed as a dietitian by the State of Maryland and certified by the National Board for Diabetes Educators.
 She completed her Bachelor of Science degree in dietetics at Michigan State University in East Lansing, Michigan, a dietetic internship at College of Saint Elizabeth in Morristown, New Jersey and a masterís degree in community health education at Towson University.

 Kelly attended nursing school at Middlesex Community College in Lowell, Massachusetts where she received her Associate Degree in Nursing.
-She then started her nursing career at a community hospital in Londonderry, New Hampshire.
+She started her nursing career at a community hospital in Londonderry, New Hampshire.
+Kelly completed her Master's Degree in Nursing Management and Leadership with Walden University.
 In 2008, she came to Anne Arundel Medical Center to work as a nurse on the General Surgical Unit.

 In 2013, she underwent the gastric sleeve procedure and became passionate about helping other bariatric patients start their journey to success.